🔥 Today Only: Save 30% on Premium — Offer Ends Soon! - Upgrade Now!

 Other Topics:

-The charts below show the percentage of time working adults spent on different activities in a particular country in 1958 and 2008.
-Summarize the information by selecting reporting the main features, and make comparisons where relevant.
+The two pie charts show how different industries used electricity in 1995 and 2005.
+Summarize the information by selecting and reporting the main features, and make comparisons where relevant.

 See All